JaD33Z/Ez-Cost-Chef-App/README.md

 REGISTRATION AND LOGIN PAGES: Users must register then can login and out.

-ADMIN: E-Z Chef also has an admin page to manage Users, and Inventory items in the database from a convenient backend interface.
+ADMIN: E-Z Chef also has an admin page to manage/modify/add/delete Users, and Inventory items in the database from a convenient backend GUI.
 Users' Passwords are hashed and salted so none are viewable even in the app's admin page.
+To access the admin interface you must enter through the browser by 127.0.0.1:5000/admin
+* note - You must be registered and logged in first or attempting to enter admin will produce an error page.
+* App is currently configured so that only the registered user with "id = 1" in the database can fully access the admin interface.
+In main.py code is currently -

+class MyModelView(ModelView):
+    def is_accessible(self):
+        if current_user.id == 1:
+            return True
+        else:
+            return False

+To change or extend admin access to other users you can simply modify this code above.
+For example:

+ADMIN_ID_LIST = [1,2,3,4,5]

+class MyModelView(ModelView):
+    def is_accessible(self):
+        if current_user.id in ADMIN_ID_LIST:
+            return True
+        else:
+            return False

+TO RUN APP: Clone repository, or download as zip file.
+Open folder in your prefered code editor or IDE.
+The file to run this app is main.py.
+In your browser go to 127.0.0.1:5000 and it will be running on local host.
+Or from terminal:
+$ cd Ez-cost-chef-pro               (navigate to app's current directory)
+$ python3 -m venv env               (create virtual environment for app)
+$ source env/bin/activate           (activate your virtual environment)
+$ pip install -r requirements.txt   (installs all of the required packages to run this app inside your virtual environment)
+$ python main.py                    (this command runs the app)

+when app is running go to 127.0.0.1:5000 in your browser to view and interact with the app.
+$ control c (to stop app's server from running on local host)